 The internet of things

 The report also ascertained that the internet is a vital element of economic progress, with businesses needing to sharpen their focus on the opportunities that the internet offers.
 Those businesses that don’t yet have an online presence should begin to make this their priority.
-Having an expertly designed website, from professionals such as web design Northampton agency MPS Creative, can allow a business to exploit the internet for growth and increased sales, especially if they offer an ECommerce facility.
+Having an expertly designed website, from professionals can allow a business to exploit the internet for growth and increased sales, especially if they offer an ECommerce facility.

 When calculating the worth of the internet, all studies have highlighted its significance in creating jobs and how this impacts on the economy.
 According to the Business Insider the internet represents over 20% economic growth in the past five years, and for every job that it destroys, 2.6 new jobs are created.